 Section 89 is a three mile, four foot diameter Prestressed Concrete Cylinder Pipe (PCCP) transmission main with no redundancy other than the low capacity, century old Section 29 that parallels its route for a short distance.
-The 10,500-foot length of Section 89 northwest of Spot Pond is constructed of Class IV wire which is of significant concern given experience with catastrophic failures elsewhere in the country.
-Section 29 is 109 years old and measures 6,300 feet in length and 24 inches in diameter.
-Because of its age and the fact that it is unlined, tuberculation has reduced the pipeline carrying capacity to approximately 45% of the original design capacity (C-value: 58).
+The 10,500 foot length of Section 89 northwest of Spot Pond is constructed of Class IV wire which is of significant concern given experience with catastrophic failures elsewhere in the country.
+Section 29 is 113 years old and measures 6,300 feet in length and 24 inches in diameter.
+Because of its age and the fact that it is unlined cast-ironed pipe, tuberculation has reduced the pipeline carrying capacity to approximately 45% of the original design capacity (C-value: 58).
 In the event of a shut down in Section 89, Section 29 may not be able to meet the minimum hydraulic needs of the area and additional chlorination to maintain water quality may be required.

-Sub-phase Scope Concept Plan, ENF, and Mobile Pump Unit Develop a concept level plan to evaluate options to reduce the risk and the impacts of potential failures in Sections 29 and 89.
-Measures may include (but are not limited to) valve improvements, improved community interconnections, pipeline redundancy, targeted emergency response plans, additional storage or other improvements that can be implemented within the NIH system.
+Sub-phase Scope Concept Plan, ENF, and Mobile Pump Unit Developed a concept level plan to evaluate options to reduce the risk and the impacts of potential failures in Sections 29 and 89.
+Measures evaluated included valve improvements, improved community interconnections, pipeline redundancy, targeted emergency response plans, additional storage and other improvements that can be implemented within the NIH system.
 Concept planning work included environmental review of the recommended plan and specification and purchase of the Mobile Pump Unit.
 Design CA/RI NIH Impr/Gillis PS Impr./Reading- Stoneham Interconnection This phase (Contract 7045) includes the design and construction of short-term measures identified in the conceptual plan including Gillis PS Improvements and the Reading/Stoneham Interconnection.
-Design and Construction Section 89/29 Redundancy Ph 1A, 1B & 2 The Concept Plan has developed preliminary route alternatives in order to provide redundancy to Section 89.
+Design CA/RI and Construction Section 89/29 Redundancy Ph 1A, 1B, 1C & 2 The Concept Plan has developed preliminary route alternatives in order to provide redundancy to Section 89.
 The route selected is under review with MWRA staff.
-Final route selection is scheduled for December 2014, reflecting consultations with local elected officials, consideration of permitting requirements, project impacts and the location of the recommended storage for the NIH system.
+Final route has been selected based consultations with local elected officials, consideration of permitting requirements, project impacts and the location of the recommended storage for the NIH system.
 Contract 6906 includes design and CA/RI for the redundant pipeline only (approximately 7 miles).
-Phase 1 consists of West Street Pipeline Reading Construction Phase 1A (7066) and Section 89/29 Redundancy Phase 1B (7471).
+Phase 1 consists of West Street Pipeline Reading Construction Phase 1A (7066) and Section 89/29 Redundancy Phase 1B (7471), and Phase 1C (7478).
 Phase 2 consists of Section 89/29 Redundancy Pipeline Stoneham (7067) contract.
-NIH Storage Design and Construction The Concept Plan has identified several potential storage locations in the NIH system.
+NIH Storage Design & Constr.
+The Concept Plan has identified several potential storage locations in the NIH system.
 This phase includes the design and construction of two 3-MG elevated tanks.

-Sub-phase Scope Section 89/29 There must be a redundant pipeline prior to Section 89 being taken off line for repairs.
-At Rehab Design and that point, the pipeline can be inspected and rehabilitated as necessary.
-This phase Construction (Ph 1 and 2) includes design and construction of Section 89/29 rehabilitation.
+Sub-phase Scope Section 89/29 Rehab Design and Construction (Ph 1 and 2) There must be a redundant pipeline prior to Section 89 being taken off line for repairs.
+At that point, the pipeline can be inspected and rehabilitated as necessary.
+These phases include design and construction of Section 89/29 rehabilitation.

-Fotal udget Payments thru FY13 Remaining Balance FY14 FY15 FY14-18 FY19-23 Beyond FY23 \$8 38,723 \$5,974 \$82,749 \$2,701 \$2,513 \$39,821 \$42,928 \$0
+Fotal udget Payments thru FY14 Remaining Balance FY15 FY16 FY14-18 FY19-23 Beyond FY23 \$9 90,055 \$8,145 \$81,910 \$3,005 \$5,482 \$40,529 \$43,552 \$0

-NIH Redundancy and Storage
+NIH Redundancy & Covered Storage

 Project Status as % is approximation based on project budget and expenditures.
 Concept Status 9.0% planning began in February 2006.
 Design for Short-term Improvements contract 5/14 began in September 2009.
 Mobile Pump Unit purchase was made in FY10.
 Section 89/29 Redundancy Design/CA/RI contract was awarded in March 2011.
 Reading/Stoneham Interconnections was substantially complete in October 2012.
-2011.
 Gillis Pump Station Improvements commenced in June 2013.
 West St Pipeline Reading Construction Phase 1A was awarded in May 2014.